nikeshdevkota/Deep-Learning-Lectures/Lesson5.md

 <h3>Different Layers in Convolution Neural Network?</h3>

+* <strong>Input layer:</strong> The input layer contains the image dat given as input to the Convolution Neural Network.
+The size of an image is a 3D matrix.

 * <strong>Convolution layers:</strong>
  Convolution layers are created in neural networks when multiple image filters are applied to the input image.
 The multiplication between an input image and an image kernel is a dot product.
 Basically, a convolution layer transforms the input image data and extract features from it.

+* <strong>Activation Functions:</strong>
+ The activation function is the final component of the convolutional layer, and it increases the output non-linearity.
+In a convolution layer, the ReLu or Tanh function is commonly employed as an activation function.
 <p align="center">
   <br>
   <img src="https://user-images.githubusercontent.com/45029614/161530143-b053691b-2415-4c3c-aa59-671a29c3f01b.png" width="750" title="CNN">